Fortune (American slave): Fortune's remains

 Fortune died in 1798; a snapped vertebra suggested death by a fall, though earlier historians had reported that he drowned in the Naugatuck River.
 After his death, Porter dissected Fortune's body and preserved his skeleton for anatomic study.
 The doctor then opened a "School for Anatomy," which used Fortune's bones as the source of study.
 The anatomically inscribed skeleton was found in 1910 in a boarded-up closet of the Porter house.

 The Porter family held Fortune's remains before donating them in 1933 to the Mattatuck Museum in Waterbury, where they were displayed through the 1970s; after that, they were put in storage.

 In 1999, the museum received national attention when media coverage highlighted the discovery of Fortune's remains.
 Although the skeleton was initially dubbed "Larry," as that name was written on its skull, a later investigation by the Fortune Project, part of the African-American Historic Project Committee, determined the skeleton belonged to Fortune.

 Exhibit

-The museum then created a special exhibit in honor of Fortune that detailed the lives of enslaved African-Аmericans in the early part of the 19th century, Fortune's Story: Larry's Legacy.
+The museum then created a special exhibit in honor of Fortune that detailed the lives of enslaved African-Americans in the early part of the 19th century, Fortune's Story: Larry's Legacy.
 Additionally, a poem by Marilyn Nelson, The Manumission Requiem, is displayed to honor Fortune.
 Fortune's bones were not shown in the exhibit out of respect for his life, but they were studied by scientists in an attempt to understand his life.